modishre/ds4300HW1/README.md

 ###

-First to do:
+Load SQL script into workbench
-Load SQL script into database to establish the connection first Setting it up in workbench
+Load SQL script into database to establish the connection first
-Twitter SQL script is in the DB folder

 Downloading necessary libraries, pandas and pyMySQL
 - used pyMySQL - ran into issues with mySQLconector